fork123aniket/Encoder-Decoder-based-Video-Captioning/README.md

 # Encoder-Decoder-based Video Captioning

-This repository provides an Encoder-Decoder model to generate captions for input videos.
+This repository provides an ***Encoder-Decoder Sequence-to-Sequence*** model to generate captions for input videos.
+Moreover, ***pre-Trained VGG16 model*** is being used to extract features for every frame of the video.

 The ability to be applied for numerous applications mark ***Video Captioning***'s importance.
 For example, it can be applied to help search videos across web pages in an efficient manner and it can also cluster the videos having a large degree of similarity in terms of their respective generated captions.